 Creating and managing guide journeys

-The Guide journeys feature allows you to group multiple guides from a selected application into a single list to track the overall completion progress.
+The Journeys feature allows you to group multiple walkthrough guides from a selected application into a single list to track the overall completion progress.

 Understanding journeys